Kourabiedes: The Perfect Greek Christmas Cookies!

 - When cool, chop in chunks, but do not chop too finely.

-- Mix baking powder, one of the dry vanillas, salt and flour in bowl and set aside.
+- Mix baking powder, one of the dry vanillas, salt, and flour in a bowl and set aside.

 - Add the egg yolks, one at a time.